The Last Thing He Wanted (film): Casting

-In September 2017, it was announced Dee Rees would direct, based upon the novel of the same name by Joan Didion, from a screenplay by Marco Villalobos.
-Cassian Elwes would produce the film, under his Elevated Films banner.
 In February 2018, Anne Hathaway joined the cast of the film.
 In June 2018, Willem Dafoe joined the cast of the film.
 In July 2018, Ben Affleck, Toby Jones, Rosie Perez, Edi Gathegi, Mel Rodriguez and Carlos Leal joined the cast of the film.
+Rees later described the casting of Affleck as important to her focus on Elena trusting the white Morrison over the black Jones; she said in an interview with the Los Angeles Times that Affleck and "all the baggage he brings" brought an important racial awareness to the film.